 -

-If one or both parents are nearsighted, the child has an increased risk.
+If one or both parents are myopic, the child has an increased risk.

 Lack of time spent outdoors